Temporary Workers in Canada

 - In June 2017 Canada launched a new “Global Skills Strategy” that allows several new classes of persons to work without work permits.
 This includes certain highly skilled or managerial employees to work for one 30 day period each year without a work permit, or two 15 day periods.

 If you are from a country that requires a visa to enter Canada, you must apply for the work permit at a consulate.
-The consulate must be in your native country, or a country where you have been legally admitted.
 Persons who do not require a visa can apply at the border, or may choose to apply at a consulate.
 In some cases it may be necessary to have a medical exam before a work permit can be approved.
-All persons applying for a work permit at the border must have an online “offer of employment” filed in advance by the Canadian company requiring the services.

 Once you are in Canada, you may apply for an extension of the work permit through the government processing office in Vegreville.
 Canada now allows the spouses of skilled or managerial foreign workers to obtain work authorization as well.
 This privilege also applies to same-sex and common-law partners.
 This is a major advantage over the United States, which does not usually allow partners of temporary workers to accept employment, unless they qualify independently.